Technologicat/unpythonic/HACKING.md

   - When implementing something, if you run into an empty niche, add the missing utility, and implement your higher-level functionality in terms of it.
   - This keeps code at each level of abstraction short, and exposes parts that can later be combined in new ways.

 - **Follow [PEP8](https://www.python.org/dev/peps/pep-0008/) style**, *including* the official recommendation to violate PEP8 when the guidelines do not apply.
-  - Specific to `unpythonic`:
+Specific to `unpythonic`:
   - Conserve vertical space when reasonable.
 Even on modern laptops, a display can only fit ~50 lines at a time.
-    - `x = x or default` for initializing `x` inside the function body of `def f(x=None)` is concise and very readable.
+  - `x = x or default` for initializing `x` inside the function body of `def f(x=None)` (when it makes no sense to publish the actual default value) is concise and very readable.
     - But avoid overusing if-expressions.
   - Line width ~110 columns.
 This still allows two columns in a modern editor.
     - Can locally go a character or three over, if that gives globally a more pleasing layout for the text.
 Examples include a long word at the end of a line, or if a full stop wouldn't fit.
     - No line breaks in URLs, even if over 110 characters.
 URLs should be copy'n'pasteable, as well as allow `link-hint-open-link-at-point` to work in Emacs.
+  - European style: *one* space between a full stop and the next sentence.
   - **A blank line in code plays the role of a paragraph break in prose.**
     - Insert a blank line when the topic changes, or when doing so significantly increases clarity.
+    - Sometimes a group of related very short methods or functions looks clearer **without** blank lines separating them.
+This makes the grouping explicit.
     - One blank line after most function definitions, **as well as class definitions**.
-      - Sometimes a group of related short methods looks better **without** blank lines separating them.
     - Two blank lines only if the situation already requires a blank line, **and the topic changes**.
       - Use your judgment.
 E.g. maybe there should be two blank lines between the class definitions of `ThreadLocalBox` and `Shim`, but on the other hand, maybe not.
 The deciding question is whether we consider them as belonging to the same conceptual set of abstractions.

 - [**Contracts**](https://en.wikipedia.org/wiki/Design_by_contract) and **type checking**.
   - **Contracts**.
 State clearly in the docstrings what your code expects and what it provides. **Semantics are crucial.** Type is nice to know, but not terribly important.